nicoalbanese/ai-sdk-langgraph/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository and create your branch from `main`.
+2. Install dependencies using `npm install` or your package manager of choice.
+3. Make your changes and add tests if applicable.
+4. Commit your changes and push your branch.
+5. Open a pull request describing your changes.

+Please make sure your code follows the established style and conventions.